'You suck more than Man Utd,' angry NZ users rip beIN Sports as stream fails amid final-day action

 The deal saw all games offered through beIN Sports, with two beIN channels also offered through partner Sky TV.

-beIN's app seemed ill-fated from the start.
+beIN's app seemed ill-starred from the start.
 The 2016/17 season kicked off in August, but beIN didn't get its local service up-and-running until October.

 Now, after poor form throughout, it's contract is finally up.
 Football fans won't miss it.